PRINT MATERIALS FAQ

 Tip from the field

-Use only approved standardized G4G Food Cards to ensure program consistency.
-Assemble Food Cards using this 5-step process for optimal results.
+Use only approved standardized G4G food cards to ensure program consistency.
+Assemble food cards using this 5-step process for optimal results.

 Tip from the field

-Congratulations on “Going for Green”!
-Take a look at the sample 21-day Mainline menu that was developed and pre-coded by the Armed Forces Recipe Service (AFRS).
-It breaks down the percentages of Green-, Yellow-, and Red-coded items (based on meal period and menu component).
-It also includes suggestions for G4G specialty bars, helps your facility increase variety, and provides more options for diners.
-G4G sample menus meet DoDM 1338.10: DoD Food Service Program, G4G Menu Coding Goals, and G4G Army Nutrition Standards and guidelines.
-Using AFRS recipes in your facility has many benefits.
+Take a look at the available sample menus that were developed and pre-coded by the Armed Forces Recipe Service (AFRS).
+Each menu breaks down the percentages of Green-, Yellow-, and Red-coded items (based on meal period and menu component).
+Sample menus also include suggestions for G4G specialty bars, help your facility increase variety, and provide more options for diners.
+G4G sample menus also meet DoDM 1338.10: DoD Food Service Program, G4G Menu Coding Goals, and G4G Army Nutrition Standards and guidelines.

 • All AFRS recipes are lab-tested and standardized, so you can expect consistent results for taste, texture, and yield if food is prepared according to the recipe.